Pierstoval/benchmarks-react-svelte-vue/README.md

 ## How it works

-First, we need to have the same application for all three frameworks.
+First, we have the same application for all three frameworks and their variants.
+A small "todo list" app.

-Then, these applications are integrated in both their "classic" and "fullstack" toolset.
+These applications are integrated in both their "classic" and "fullstack" toolset.
 For instance, React is used for a classic app and a Next.js app.
 Same for Svelte and SvelteKit, and as well for Vue.js and Nuxt.

 This has some "opinionated" ways to be compared, because for instance with Svelte you have native stores, whereas with Vue you don't and have to use either the `reactive` tools or the Vuex library.